purduesigbots/pros-docs/v5/okapi/tutorials/concepts/2dmotionprofiling.rst

 .. highlight:: cpp
 .. code-block:: cpp

+   profileController.generatePath({
+     Point{0_ft, 0_ft, 0_deg},  // Profile starting position, this will normally be (0, 0, 0)
-   profileController.generatePath({Point{0_ft, 0_ft, 0_deg}, Point{3_ft, 0_ft, 0_deg}}, "A");
+     Point{3_ft, 0_ft, 0_deg}}, // The next point in the profile, 3 feet forward
+     "A" // Profile name
+     );

-After the profile is created, its name is added to a list of available profiles stored by OkapiLib.
+After the profile is created, it is added to a map of available profiles stored in the controller.
-You can then set one of the named profiles as a target to the Async Controller.
+You can then set a target using the name you gave the profile.

 .. highlight:: cpp
 .. code-block:: cpp